 The use of a hand pressure ball is also not recommended, as this forces air into the pipe system, which can lead to a malfunction of the gas boiler.
 It is also very difficult to increase the pressure in a controlled way in this way.

 We therefore recommend the variant mentioned above with the pump built into the meter.
 The advantage of this variant is the controlled gas pressure in the pipeline.
 This gas is taken from the system beforehand.
 It is therefore also important that the main shut-off device (HAE – from German Hauptabsperreinrichtung) remains open during the entire test.
+Moreover, in this way no gas, either unburned or burned, is released into the atmosphere or flared, but is temporarily stored in the gas bladder integrated in the case.
+This is the preferred method according to the EU methane regulation.

 After the SSV has “triggered”, i.e. the valve has shut off further gas supply, the set pressure or shut-off point has thus been reached and stored, the tight shut-off of the SSV (sometimes also called zero shut-off) must still be checked.